riveryc/cf-custom-hostname/README.md

 The script will print the current zone IDs.

+After successful checks, the script will print "All checks successful.
+Ready to implement custom hostname." and prompt the user with "Do you want to proceed? (yes/no)".
+If the user confirms with "yes", the script proceeds to the next step.
+If "no", it exits.

 ## Running the Unit Test

 To run the unit test, use the following command: